viva64/how-to-use-pvs-studio-free/README.md

   sudo make install
   ```

-  5. After compiling and install finishes, you can run the followin command in Terminal:
+  5. After compiling and install finishes, you can run the following command in Terminal:

   ```
   how-to-use-pvs-studio-free --help